Baste-RainGames/PlayerLoopInterface/README.md

     loopConditionFunction = IntPtr.Zero,

     /* List of subsystems.
 Builtin systems uses a null value rather than an empty array for no subsystems.
-     * Note that systems are structs, so managing the subsystem relations require a lot of care to
+     * Note that systems are structs, so managing the subsystem relations requires a bit of juggling to maintain the
+     * subsystem tree.
      *
      * Systems are organized in a tree-like structure.
 The builtin has a root system (with type Null), which has a few
      * subsystems - like EarlyUpdate, FixedUpdate and Update.
 Those seem to be "folder" systems, as none of them have